 Subd.
-5. Refunds wrongly applied.
+5. Interest on refunds.
 Any refund wrongfully or incorrectly applied to a debt and transferred to a claimant agency shall be paid by the agency to the debtor.
-The sum wrongfully or incorrectly withheld shall bear interest at the rate specified in section 270C.405, computed from the date when the refund would begin to bear interest under section 289A.56, subdivision 2, regardless of whether the refund is payable under chapter 290 or 290A.
+The sum wrongfully or incorrectly withheld shall bear interest at the rate specified in section 270.76, computed from the date when the refund would begin to bear interest under section 289A.56, subdivision 2, regardless of whether the refund is payable under chapter 290 or 290A.
 If the claimant agency is a state agency, the payment shall be made out of the agency's appropriation.

 Official Publication of the State of Minnesota